 Is there any project that brings back childhood memories like cutting paper snowflakes?
 We’ve all done it.
-This project starts with simple cut snowflakes and turns them into an amazing chalk snowflake glue resist.
+This project starts with simple cut snowflakes and turns them into an easy snowflake drawing finished with chalk & glue.

 This chalk and glue process is like magic.
 It’s colorful and graphic and the results are always “wow!”